TMCheah/JsonDecoder/README.md

 	- **Search by Key**: Find all occurrences of a specific key in the JSON structure.
 	- **Search by Value**: Locate all instances of a particular value within the JSON.
 	- **Combined Search**: Search for specific key-value pairs in the JSON.
+- **CSV Export**:
+	- Export search results to a CSV file.
+	- Select specific keys to include in the export.
+	- Flatten nested structures and arrays for easy viewing in spreadsheet applications.
+	- Special handling for null values, empty objects, and empty arrays.
+	- Visual progress indicator during export.

 ## Getting Started